Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Check your usage on your bill, has it increased significantly compared to previous quarters or years?
 This will increase your water usage charge and possibly your sewer usage charge, depending on what time of the year it is.
 Think of reasons your usage may have gone up...outside watering, house guests, filling a pool, ice rink, or maybe even a leak.

 This is your water usage per quarter and the letter represents the month your meter was read.
+Your most current reading is on the right.

 Your average annual sewer usage is established during your winter billing quarter.
 This is usually the quarter with the most water going into the wastewater system and not outside.